supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

 2. Not complete accuracy in re-balancing.
 Fractional inaccuracy persists.

-    - Our providers use `BigDecimal` data types handle quantity of a stock.
-When we buy a stock, the view accepts quality as string.
-      The controller than sends this string to the model, which then convert this string to a double, and then converts it to a BigDecimal

-    - While selling stocks from the, the model can sell whole values of stocks (integers not doubles/BigDecimals).
+    - While selling stocks from the portfolio, the model can sell whole values of stocks (integers not doubles/BigDecimals).
 As a result, the quantity to be sold by our re-balancing algorithm (which is accurate) would round down that value and miss out on a small fraction of stocks that is supposed to be sold.

-    - We have changed the data types from int to double/BigDecimal to the best of our knowledge but the problem still persists in some places.
+    - We have changed the data types from int to double/BigDecimal to the best of our knowledge but the problem still persists in some places because of BigDecimal conversions.

-3. We were not able to test the re-balancing function.
-This is due to the following reasons:

-    - The providers have not written any test for their controllers and views.
-As a result we were not able to add controller and view tests.

-    - We tried to create new test classes for the controllers and view, however, we were not able to do it properly as it was hard to understand the coupling between model view and controllers in their program.

 ### Changes we made to the provider's code

 - Added a method to get list of all stocks in the portfolio on today's date in `PortfolioImpl`